Six-dimensional supermultiplets from bundles on projective spaces: Preliminaries

+This implies that, up to a total shift of $\Gamma$ by $\ell_0$, one gets a formal power series, instead of a formal Laurent series; this shift corresponds to a shift in the cohomological degree of the corresponding multiplet.
+By the Hilbert syzygy theorem, this series can be resummed to yield

 where $n= \dim(\ft_1)$ is the number of variables in $R$ and $P$ is a polynomial with integer coefficients.
 The coefficients of $P$ then describe the graded free $R$-module underlying the minimal resolution $(L,d_L)$, and thus record the Betti numbers of the graded bundle $\mu A^\bu(\Gamma)^\#$.
-Concretely, we have that \deq{
+Concretely, it follows from~\eqref{freeres} that \deq{